jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 **Jesse**: That's cool

-**Bob**:So yeah, i think I think the difference you've spotted is pretty good. you know Martin's a great guy.
+**Bob**: So yeah, i think I think the difference you've spotted is pretty good. you know Martin's a great guy.
 I love him to death.
 At some point, I'm going to have to go out and visit him and in the on the East Coast.
 I think he's made tremendous contributions.

 And everything he writes is gold.